See It Now

 See It Now is an American newsmagazine and documentary series broadcast by CBS from 1951 to 1958.
 It was created by Edward R. Murrow and Fred W. Friendly, with Murrow as the host of the show.
 From 1952 to 1957, See It Now won four Emmy Awards, and was nominated three other times.
-It also won a 1952 Peabody Award.
+It also won a 1951 Peabody Award.
+The program was based on Murrow's earlier radio show Hear It Now.